validatedid/trussihealth-api/README.md

 * `POST /health-data` encrypts data and saves it into IPFS plus deliver an eSealed Verifiable Credential to data owner.
 * `GET /health-data/<documentHash>` retrieves document from IPFS and decrypts it.

-You can find API requests examples that can be imported into Postman in `examples` directory.
+You can find API requests examples importable into Postman in `examples` directory.

 ## Environment variables